THE WEEK

 On account of a name

-Tagged to Thimmu Doorvasi
+Tagged to Thimmu Doorvasi.

 "How the...?", the world wondered,

-Could he make a statue grow?
+Could he make an idol grow?

-Did he have God in tow?
+Did he have our God in tow?

-They came, they saw and pondered
+They came, they saw and pondered.

 Though no one could penetrate,